xyz8983/DataScienceProjects/HousePricePrediction/Readme.md

 ## Cleaning and filling missing part

 ### Step 2.
 Drop some useless variables.
-We can see that many variables like'OverallCond', 'BsmtHalfBath', etc. contribute little to the SalePrice variable, the final prediction goal of this project.
-Therefore I drop those variables.
-Some variables has high correlation with others, like 'GarageArea' with 'GarageCars'.
+We can see that many variables like 'OverallCond', 'BsmtHalfBath', etc., contribute little to the SalePrice variable, the final prediction goal of this project.
+Therefore, I drop those variables.
+Some variables have high correlation with others, like 'GarageArea' with 'GarageCars'.
 After I examine the data_description.txt file for further variables explanation, I drop the correlated variables to avoid multicollinearity.

         training_label = training['SalePrice']